lasjdhu/university-projects/IZG/README.md

 the loaded model file into the graphics card memory and command buffer.
 In addition, there is a `fwd.hpp` file - it contains declarations of structures and constants.

+### Usage details

+Files `gpu.cpp` and `prepareModel.cpp` are the only files I modified.
+Whole project was wrapped in a template made by Ph.D Tomáš Milet and it is too big for this repository, so the project you see here cannot be compiled :)